Tinubu's re-election: Aiyedatiwa disbands multiple campaign groups in Ondo

 By Dayo Johnson, Akure

-Ahead of the 2027 Presidential election, the Ondo state governor, Lucky Aiyedatiwa, has stopped multiple campaign groups from canvassing support for President Bola Tinubu and launched a unified campaign platform.
+Ahead of the 2027 Presidential election, the Ondo state governor Lucky Aiyedatiwa has stopped multiple campaign groups canvassing support for President Bola Tinubu and launched a unified campaign platform.

-The governor’s hurried move was seen as a desperate bid to control all the structures of party ahead of the election following disenchantment by party faithful and supporters across the state.
+The governor’s hurried move was seen as desperate bid to control all the structures of party ahead of the election following disenchantment by party faithfuls and supporters across the state.

 Governor Aiyedatiwa at the party’s emergency meeting of the state leaders caucus held at the Banquet Hall of the Government House in Akure, weekend, launched a unified campaign platform, Ondo State for Tinubu 2027, which he described as the umbrella body for all pro-Tinubu groups in the state.